 Step 7 (via visio): Now Visio should ask for the password again (and from here you should be able to handle this on your own but for completeness I will elaborate further):

-It may give a warning about incompatible drivers (I ignored it).
+It may give a warning about incompatible drivers (I ignored it)

-You now select the primary keys, indexes and foreign keys you want imported.
 Step 9 (via visio): Now you select the tables (if you are using Ruby on Rails as I am do not select "schema info" since that table is used by the rake migrations table, remember!

 Step 10 (via visio): Visio will ask if you want to add the shapes check "yes" and click next to see the following confirmation window (almost there):